ustaxcourt/ef-cms/CODE_REVIEW.md

 - [ ] review the pull request itself, to get oriented
 	- [ ] read the description of the pull request, which should summarize the changes made
 	- [ ] read through every task on the Scrum board that's encompassed by this pull request
-	- [ ] read the description of every commit that comprises the pull request
+	- [ ] read the description of the commits that comprise the pull request
 - [ ] stand up the site locally
 	- [ ] test all functionality in all major browsers, emphasizing the functionality that this pull request addresses
 		- [ ] for internal Court functionality, perform the most thorough testing in Chrome, though also test in Edge and Firefox